yohasebe/wp2txt/README.md

 Command line options are as follows:

-**Important** Command line options in the current version have been drastically changed from previous versions.
+**Important** Ver.
+0.9.1. has added a new option `num-threads`.
+Note also that the output format is slightly different from previous versions.
+Check out the new format using test data in `data/output_samples` folder before going on to convert a huge wikipedia dump.

     Usage: wp2txt [options]
     where [options] are: